rbe549/rbe549.github.io/project3.md

 <a name='ba'></a>
 ### 3.7.
 Bundle Adjustment

-Once you have computed all the camera poses and 3D points, we need to refine the poses and 3D points together, initialized by previous reconstruction by minimizing reporjection error.
+Once you have computed all the camera poses and 3D points, we need to refine the poses and 3D points together, initialized by previous reconstruction by minimizing reprojection error.

 <div class="fig fighighlight">
   <img src="/assets/2019/p3/BA.png"  width="80%">